RiLeone/warbot/README.md

 known as G. Who knows if the fierce Gers will revolt in the future?
 New neighbors have been devined for (all) the states.
 The game can continue - what will happen next?

+## Testing

+The code is tested using Python's built-in `unittest` module.
+Each method has to be tested before being accepted into the master branch - exceptions apply.
+For exceptions (methods and functions for which a test either cannot be written or the employed module is not suitable) it is asked to write a test which gets skipped.
+The rationale behind this is like using `NotImplemented` as a placeholder instead of `pass`.